The Value of Engagement

-When we interact directly with a company’s management, we raise issues we consider material.
-In doing so, this helps us assess management quality and their short- and long-term priorities.
+When we interact directly with a company’s management, we raise issues we consider material and relevant.
+This helps us assess management quality and their short- and long-term priorities.

 For over 20 years, we have emphasized the importance of understanding management priorities and corporate governance in our investment process.
 It is not enough to have a profitable company with phenomenal returns if those returns are not sustainable.
 For this reason, after identifying high-return companies, we ask: “Is management focused on maintaining a company’s returns by allocating capital wisely?
 Is it incentivized to strive for long-term returns over short-term earnings?”

 High-quality companies require extra scrutiny

 For the types of high-quality companies held in our portfolios – including Global Sustain, the latest addition to our global equity strategies – these questions matter even more because management has discretion over how to deploy large amounts of cash flow.
 The decisions they make can influence returns over years to come.

 That’s why we believe governance is central to sustainable long-term performance.
 Also, if a company does not get the governance factor right, it is unlikely that it will be on the right side of the two other ESG pillars: environmental and social factors.
 And that’s why portfolio manager-led engagement is so valuable.

 Much of the ‘governance industry’ concentrates on scoring what is easily measured and ends up ticking boxes, neglecting the human element.
 As such, we see governance scores from the likes of MSCI and Sustainalytics as having limited value beyond raising potential flags.
 We support corporates having a separate Chair and CEO, but this is of limited use if the Chair is somehow in the CEO’s pocket!
 From an opportunity perspective, new management or changes in management often present the most interesting investment opportunities.